 An e-filed amended return is similar to a paper amended return filing in that the amended return is a subset of information from the original return.
-For 1065 returns, the amended return should include the main form and any changes that were made.
-For 1065 returns, all business rules applicable for e-filing of the original return are enforced for amended returns.
+For 1120, 1120S, and 1120-F returns, the amended return should include the main form and any changes that were made.
+To facilitate this for 1120, 1120S, and 1120-F amended returns, only a subset of business rules are enforced.